danksky/blog/src/media/post/HOW_TO_MAP_COVID.md

 1. If there is no value in the data, use a default gray value to indicate "no data."
 2. If the value is present in the array, use our pink color from before and vary the opacity.

-The values in the sample data are randomly generated integers 0-9,999.
-For now, the opacity is determined by the arbitary function "`let opacity = value / 10000`."
+The values in the sample data are randomly positive integers less than 10,000.
+For now, the opacity is arbitrarily defined by "`value / 10000`."
 We'll make this function less trivial further on.

 Let's make this chloropleth map happen.
-For your `<path />`, set the `fill` parameter as follows:
+For your `<path />`, redefine the `fill` parameter:

 ```jsx
 ...